Obsidian-TTRPG-Community/Cypher-SRD-Markdown/Rules/Cypher/Type.md

 Mary wants to create a Speaker for a Lovecraftian horror campaign.
 She puts 3 of her additional stat points into her Intellect Pool and 3 into her Speed Pool; her stat Pools are now Might 8, Speed 12, and Intellect 14.
 As a first-tier character, her Effort is 1, her Might Edge and Speed Edge are 0, and her Intellect Edge is 1.
 She’s smart and charismatic but not particularly tough.

 Mary chooses Fast Talk and Spin Identity to help get into places and learn things she wants to know.
 She’s a bit of a con artist.
-She’s good to her friends, however, and chooses Encouragement as well.
+She’s good to her friends, however, and chooses [[Compendium/Cypher/Abilities/E/Encouragement|Encouragement]] as well.
 Mary rounds out her first-tier abilities with Interaction Skills (deceiving and persuasion).

 A Speaker normally starts with two cyphers, but the GM rules that characters in this campaign start with only one—something creepy relating to their background.
 Mary’s cypher is an odd pocket watch given to her by her grandfather.
 She doesn’t know how or why, but when activated, the watch allows her to take twice as many actions for three rounds.